 Of the five compared brands, HP has the most connected retail platforms (835).
 Further, it has by far the most active products, over 850,000.
 And its products cover a wider variety of categories (459).
 On the other hand, all brands in this category have an average review score of around 76% to 79%.

 Why does data health matter?
 Based on research from toy brand LEGO conversion rates benefit from better product content.
 In another study for Disney, the same was found.
 Similar observations are made about adding relevant product reviews during a consumer’s buying journey.
+See also our quantitative study into the content marketing factors that determine online brand popularity.

 Do you want to compare your own brand against key competitors?
 It’s easy to do that in a few clicks.
 Recently we added new features to the Brand Comparison page.
 Starting the Brand Rank Page of your own brand.